queryverse/Vega.jl/README.md

 - `svg(Bool)` : sets the drawing mode of the plots, SVG if `true`, canvas if `false`.
 Default = `true`
 - `buttons(Bool)` : indicates if the plot should be accompanied with links 'Save as PNG', 'View source' and 'Open in Vega Editor'.
 Default = `true`.

+Currently, VegaLite.jl works with :
+- IJulia
-Currently, VegaLite.jl works with IJulia/Jupyter, Escher and in the standard REPL (a browser window will open).
+- the standard REPL (a browser window will open)
+- Juno (a browser window will open, with experimental support of Juno's PlotPane if you have `wkhtmltoimage` installed and in the path)

 All contributions, PR or issue, are welcome !